-Coleman Kraemer is a sophomore from Bronxville, NY who went to high school at Fordham Preparatory School in the Bronx.
-He’s was a member of the Ethics Focus, a Kenan Human Rights scholar, and is currently enrolled in the Ethics certificate program.
-Coleman is currently undecided on what he’s majoring in.
-In his free time, he loves to read and eat large amounts of food.
+Coleman Kraemer is a junior from Bronxville, NY who went to high school at Fordham Preparatory School in the Bronx.
+He was a member of the Ethics Focus and a Kenan Human Rights scholar.
+Coleman is double majoring in Economics and Religion and is pursuing a certificate in Ethics.
+In his free time, he loves to read and eat cheese.

 Harry Liu is a junior from New York City who is interested in Economics and Computer Science.
 He participated in Project Change which sparked his desire to improve on-campus engagement with the Durham community and with ethics.
 At Kenan, he has contributed to TK projects and supported faculty initiatives to spread ethics at Duke.
 In his spare time, he enjoys reading, studying new languages and playing pick-up basketball.